hashicorp/learn-inspec/README.md

 # Usage

 Executing this requires two containers.
-The first container is not required but is provided to minimize workstation requirements.a
+The first container is not required but is provided to minimize workstation requirements.

 ## Launching the inspec-target container